 - M.Sc.
 General Management

 Please check with the examination office for information on the classification and recognition of your previous academic achievements.
 Students already enrolled at the University of Tübingen can register with the Student Secretariat by September 30/ March 31 at the latest with a placement certificate and a certificate of academic guidance.
 Students who are not yet enrolled at Tübingen University must first register via the application platform (by September 30/ March 31).
-You can find further information on how to enter the higher semester here.
+You can find further information on how to enter an advanced semester here.

 You will find the form you need to register on this page.
 We will be happy to advise you and issue the form for you during our office hours.
 If you need the form very urgently for enrolment and cannot reach someone in our office immediately, you can extend the deadline for enrolment at the Student Administration (in person during opening hours or by telephone).
 We will then be able to advise you on the next possible date.